xibosignage/xibo-manual/source/en/displays_command_functionality.md

 ### Validation

 The Validation String is used as a comparison to the Command output and if it matches then the Command is considered a success.
-This string can be a regular expression.
+The Validation String must be an exact match.

 This could be useful for a network of mixed Windows and Android Players with a command called ‘Reboot’.
 The Command String for ‘Reboot’ on Windows being `shutdown /r /t 0`, and on Android, it is `reboot`.